RowanFBeck/RowanFBeck.github.io/aboutme.md

 subtitle: Here you'll find out a little bit about me
 ---

-## PhD Candidate: Genetics & Molecular Biology, School of Medicine, [UNC Chapel Hill](http://www.unc.edu/)
+## Hi!
+My name is Rowan.
+I'm a PhD Candidate in Genetics & Molecular Biology within the School of Medicine at [UNC Chapel Hill](http://www.unc.edu/)